csgutleber/zcks-content-guides/content-guide.md

 Our content supports the audience's perspective.
 Talk with them.
 Not at them.

-**How:**
+**Guidelines:**

-- Write to a single reader using an active voice
+- Write to a single reader in active voice
-- Use second person narrative as much as possible (Your account, You can edit)
+- Use second person when it adds clarity or personal connection
-- Use first person only if we need to take action (We couldn't load your results)
+- Use first person when we need to take action or own an issue
+- Default to imperative mood for actions (shorter, clearer)
-- Avoid third person narrative unless writing for SEO
+- Avoid third person unless writing for SEO

+**When to use "you/your":**
+- Personal actions: "View your meeting history"
+- Questions: "Need help?"
+- Ownership emphasis: "Your AI Assistant"
+- Error context involving user data: "We couldn't sync your calendar"

+**When to skip "you/your":**
+- UI labels: "Dashboard" not "Your Dashboard"
+- Button text: "Save changes" not "Save your changes"
+- Clear imperatives: "Edit settings" not "You can edit your settings"
+- General instructions: "Click Save" not "You should click Save"

 ## Visual Content